 8.11.Those Guests confined to wheelchairs must furnish their own standard size wheelchairs, and may not be able to access all ports or be able to safely use shore tenders.

 9.1.
 The Guest recognizes and accepts that the Carrier is not in the business of providing medical services and/or operating medical facilities.
 Any medical personnel on board the Vessel are provided as independent contractors solely for the convenience of the Guest and they are not servants, agents, or representatives of Carrier.
 The Carrier does not control the medical services and does not undertake to supervise any care or treatment provided by medical professionals aboard its Vessel.
-Although Carrier shall be entitled to charge a fee for arranging such services, all such persons or entities providing medical services shall be deemed independent contractors and not acting as agents or representatives of Carrier.
-Neither Disney Cruise Line nor Carrier shall be liable for any death, personal injury, illness, emotional distress, mental suffering or psychological injury caused by reason of any treatment, diagnosis, advice, examination, prescription or other service provided by such medical personnel, or, by the failure of such medical personnel to provide any treatment, diagnosis, advice, examination, prescription or other service.
+Although Carrier shall be entitled to charge a fee for arranging such services, all such persons or entities providing medical services shall be deemed independent contractors and not acting as agents or representatives of the Carrier.
+The Carrier shall not be liable for any death, personal injury, illness, emotional distress, mental suffering or psychological injury caused by reason of any treatment, diagnosis, advice, examination, prescription or other service provided by such medical personnel, or, by the failure of such medical personnel to provide any treatment, diagnosis, advice, examination, prescription or other service.

 9.2.
 It is the Guest’s obligation and responsibility to seek medical assistance from the Doctor onboard the Vessel as and when necessary during the cruise.